Can You Get An STD With A Condom?

 Herpes is a viral STD that typically shows signs in the form of sores or lesions on the genitals, anus or upper thighs.
 Since these sores or lesions can appear on parts of the body other than the genitals it can spread from partner to partner while a condom is being worn since the condom may not cover the infected area.

 Syphilis is highly contagious.
 It is a bacterial infection that spreads through sexual contact like anal, vaginal and oral.
 Syphilis is spread through skin-to-skin contact with the infected sores.
 If the sore is on an area that is not covered by the condom, the condom will not provide any protection from this STD.
 However, if the sore is covered by the condom, this will greatly reduce your risk of contracting this STD.

 Also known as crabs, pubic lice infects the genitals.
 Crabs are most common among teens and are spread through skin-to-skin contact.
 Crabs lay eggs in and live in pubic hair.
 Because they are present in the pubic hair, which is not covered by condoms, it is possible to get this STD regardless of whether or not you are using a condom.

 Molluscum Contagiosum causes small red-ish raised bumps to form on the body.
 These bumps are firm and typically painless, they can also appear as small dimples.

-However, condoms do not keep you 100% safe from STDs.
 Safe is Sexy with myLAB Box, stay on top of your sexual health and get tested today!